adrwxyz/classic.adrw.xyz/_posts/2014-09-23-3-ways-hack-the-north-improved-our-startup.md

 <iframe src="//www.youtube-nocookie.com/embed/juY4bwJXMVE?rel=0" width="640" height="360" frameborder="0" allowfullscreen="allowfullscreen"></iframe><annotated>Stock Slate Demo: Built on the MEAN stack and leveraging Bloomberg Open API, Stock Slate provides real time stock investment insights</annotated>

 &nbsp;
-<blockquote>With a new idea, new people, and new technologies, we were truly free to build something awesome!</blockquote>
+>With a new idea, new people, and new technologies, we were free to build something awesome!

 When we contemplated entering Hack the North we were a bit worried whether we'd find other hackers qualified in the stack we wanted to develop on.
 What were we thinking?!
 After some serendipitous posting on the Hack the North Facebook group we assembled our dream team with some of the most perfectly complementary skills imaginable:
 <ul>